 When you start a new job, the first thing you’ll do is receive an orientation.
 Someone will be assigned to you and will show you who to go for which items or services.
 Joe can always get his hands on the office supplies that you’ll need, while Mary is a wiz at IT.
 Once you are introduced to Joe and Mary, you’ll know where they sit and what they look like.
 In addition, you’ll need to learn the lay of the land.
 In order to feel comfortable at your new workplace, you’ll need to have a mental blueprint of the space firmly down.
 It doesn’t take long to establish these basic points, but they are all necessary.

 When your reader opens your book for the first time, they are new to your world.
 An integral part of the structure of a book includes an orientation for the reader.
-They need to be set up to understand where everything is and who the main players are.
+They need to understand where everything is and who the main players are.
 This phase is called the Setup.

 You’ll need to introduce your reader to your hero and the people in their life.
 In addition, you need to establish the places that are important for your story’s beginning.
 Don’t make the reader guess what your protagonist looks like or what is involved with his environment.